Customer Support

 Yes, we will still consider all applications.
 Your credit file is just one of the factors we will take into consideration when making a decision to give you credit so don’t let that put you off..
 Other factors will be your income and outgoings and if you have any previous record with us.
 Our goal is to try and help those most in need get back on track and provide a line of credit to customers that may not be able to use mainstream lenders due to previous poor decisions.
 Please see the “what is your interest rate” tab below where all interest charges are explained or visit our payment calculator.

-Can I apply if i am not working or have a bad credit?
+Can I apply if I am not working or have a bad credit?

 You must have a regular income and the ability to repay the loan on time.
 Our lending partner, Family Finance, will consider current and previous credit history as part of the affordability assessment.
 We obviously cannot guarantee that everyone who applies will be successful.